Guide for Library members Guide for Library members

 What if I lose my library card?

-Report a lost card immediately to any Doncaster public Library.
+Report a lost card immediately to any Doncaster Library.
 You will be issued with a replacement though a charge may be made.

 You are responsible for Library materials borrowed on your card, including payment for loss or damage and fees and charges incurred.